Porz

-Porz ([pɔʁts]) is a borough or Stadtbezirk of Cologne, Germany.
-It is situated on the east side of the Rhine in the south-east of the city.
-Porz is the largest borough of Cologne by area at 78.92 km2 and has 113,500 inhabitants.
+Porz ([pɔʁts]) is a borough, or Stadtbezirk, of Cologne, Germany.
+It is situated on the east side of the Rhine river in the south-east of the city.
+Porz is the largest borough of Cologne by area, with 78.92 km2 and has 113,500 inhabitants.

-Porz borders with the Cologne boroughs of Kalk and Innenstadt to the North, Rheinisch-Bergischer Kreis and Rhein-Sieg-Kreis to the East and South, and the Rhine to the West.
+Porz borders with the Cologne boroughs of Kalk and Innenstadt to the north, Rheinisch-Bergischer Kreis and Rhein-Sieg-Kreis to the east and south, and the Rhine to the west.
 On the other riverbank lies the Cologne borough of Rodenkirchen.

 History

 In 1951 the former independent town of Porz was awarded the town privileges (Stadtrechte).
 In the course of the local government reform in the 1970s in North Rhine-Westphalia, Porz was incorporated with Cologne.

 Subdivisions

 Porz consists of 16 Stadtteile (city parts):

 Economy

-Organisations based in Porz include: The German Aerospace Center, TÜV Rheinland, The European Astronaut Centre of the European Space Agency and the Cologne-Bonn airport.
+Organisations based in Porz include The German Aerospace Center, TÜV Rheinland, The European Astronaut Centre of the European Space Agency, and the Cologne-Bonn airport.
 Engine manufacturer Deutz AG has its headquarter and a R&D facility in Porz.
 The Executive Transport Wing of the German Air Force is based on the military part of the Cologne-Bonn airport and contributes to the local economy by the large number of soldiers stationed there.
 Since the beginning of the 20th century, Porz has been known for its glass manufacture.